Whatever Happened To The Most Memorable Say Yes To The Dress Couples?

 Season 12 bride Rebekah Gregory came into Kleinfeld with just a month to find her dream dress — but that short time frame wasn't her biggest challenge.
 Gregory walked into the salon on crutches, recovering from injuries sustained from the 2013 Boston marathon bombing.
 When Gregory came to Kleinfeld, she'd already endured more than 15 surgeries, as noted by the New York Post.

 While Gregory got a dream dress from Kleinfeld (and a fairytale wedding), after the show, she and husband Pete DiMartino didn't get the "happily ever after" they'd hoped for.
-After just ten months of marriage, the pair separated.
+After just 10 months of marriage, the pair separated.
 A few months earlier, she'd been forced to make the difficult decision to have her leg amputated.

 Soon, however, things started looking up.
-Gregory wrote a book — the aptly named, "Taking My Life Back."
+Gregory wrote a book — the aptly titled, "Taking My Life Back."
 Then in 2015, she remarried, and, in 2016, they welcomed a daughter, Ryleigh.
 "I've learned that you enjoy every part of the ride when you experience it with your best friend," Gregory said in an Instagram post celebrating her and her husband's two-year wedding anniversary.
 "What we have built together, I wouldn't even trade for two real legs."

 This twin now works in both comedy and law